zevv/nim-memory/nim-memory.md

 ==== The heap in practice

-In Nim, the `new()` proc is typically used allocate memory on the heap for a new object:
+In Nim, all your data is stored on the stack, unless you explicitly request it to go on the heap: the `new()` proc is typically used allocate memory on the heap for a new object:

 ----
 type Thing = object